Amy Cuneaz, Judge Thomas Yeotis named Sybyl Award recipients

 Yeotis, honored by the selection committee as a “special recognition” recipient, had been a licensed attorney for 49 years and Genesee County Circuit Court judge for 32 years.
 His introducer, Lindsey Younger, said he was known for trying to “give the defendant standing before him the fairest sentence that he could,” noting Yeotis “would also cite Aesop’s fables as a learning experience to those who came before him.”

-The judge was a founding member 25 years ago of New Paths, a program for released prisoners creating positive experiences and working to prevent relapses into criminal behavior, according to the statement.
+The judge was a founding member 25 years ago of New Paths, a program for released prisoners creating positive experiences and working to prevent relapses into criminal behavior.

 He also was a founding member of the Greater Flint Area Sports Hall of Fame and a founder and former president of the Mott Community College Bruin Club.
 A lifelong sports lover, for 60 years Yeotis coached numerous championship church and city league basketball and softball teams.

-Note: Editor’s Note: This article has been modified to clarify the working relationship between Dale Weighill and Sybyl Atwood.
-Atwood reported to Weighill.